scoconno/scoconno.github.io/self/behaviorism/notes.md

 <div style="width:100%;height:0;padding-bottom:84%;position:relative;"><iframe src="https://giphy.com/embed/JaZNdPGbZfbMY" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/star-trek-data-JaZNdPGbZfbMY">via GIPHY</a></p>

 Is the person depicted experiencing anything?
 Do they have thoughts, feelings, or emotions?
 If so, what are they?
 We do not have direct access to their thoughts and emotions; I cannot see their joy.
 What I can see is some facial movement.
 Eyebrows raise, a mouth opens, the head moves forward, etc. I *infer* that the person feels joy based upon these observations; I normally find people behaving like this when they feel joy.
-In this module, we will be discussing *philosophical behaviorism*, the view that there is no internal mental life whatsoever.
-According to this view, all there is to the mind are observable behaviors like these.
+In general, our mental states seem correlated with our behaviors and attending to these behaviors seems to be how we judge what mental states others are in.
+A person in pain tends to wince and groan.
+A person that is excited tends to speak in a higher pitch and have dilated pupils.

 ## Behaviors

+In this module, we will be discussing *philosophical behaviorism*, the view that there is no internal mental life whatsoever.
+According to this view, all there is to the mind are observable behaviors.
 Students sometimes struggle with behaviorism because they struggle to understand what exactly is meant by 'behavior'.
 After all, you might think that you have seen people behave excitedly, or nervously, or happily, etc. But excitement, nervousness, happiness, etc., are not behaviors (assuming these are internal mental states).
 They might correlate with behaviors, but you never directly see anyone else's excitement, nervousness, etc. Why?

 For our purposes, there are two types of behavior, **physiological responses** and **bodily movements**.
 Physiological responses are automatic reactions to a stimulus, e.g., pupil dilation, sweating, etc. We are often unaware of many of these instinctive responses, e.g., flaring our nostrils, grinding our teeth, etc. Sometimes we can become aware of them, and sometimes we can stop.
 But, no matter how much control you have,  we all automatically undergo various observable physical changes to stimuli.